 1. Start Where You Are And With What You Have

-You don’t have to be an expert in the service you are offering to start freelancing.
+You don’t have to be an expert in the service you offer to start freelancing.

-As long as you have some skill in the service you are offering your client and you are transparent with them about what you can offer, this is a good enough position to start from.
+As long as you have some skill in the service you are offering your clients and are transparent with them about what you can offer, this is a good enough position to start from.

 I started freelancing as a Digital Marketing Assistant.
 This role mainly involved social media management and basic admin tasks.
-Both of which I only had entry-level skills in.
+I only had entry-level skills in both of these areas.
 I stayed with this client for a 1-year contract.

 As you practice your craft, you will naturally develop your skills and can then expand on the services you offer and the type of clients you approach.